Group-blind optimal transport to group parity and its constrained variants: Introduction

 Our work follows the idea \citep[Slide 23]{Quinn2023} to use marginals from another data set in transfer learning towards a data set whose bias is, at least in part, determined by an unavailable protected attribute.
 In the setting envisioned by the AI Act in the European Union, this additional data set could be collected within so-called regulatory sandbox \cite{allen2019regulatory,morgan2023anticipatory}, wherein a regulator and the developer of an AI system agree to override data privacy protection in a well-defined fashion.
 In many other settings, the data could be collected in the census.
 When no such data exists, such as when France bars the collection of data on the race and ethnicity of its citizens even in the census \citep{Ndiaye2020}, or India bars the collection of data on caste status in its census \citep{Bose2023}, it would seem difficult to address the bias, indeed.

 We develop algorithms to realise this objective.
-The membership of each sample is used to calculate distinct projections for various groups and to modify the value of features via group-wise projections.
-We extend these schemes to modifying the values of features via one group-blind projection map, and achieve equalised distributions of modified features between privileged and unprivileged groups.
-The sample membership is not required for computing such group-blind projection map, or for modifying the values of features via this group-blind projection map.
-We require only the population-level information regarding feature distributions for both privileged and unprivileged groups, as well as the assumptions that source data are collected via unbiased sampling from the population.
+The membership of each sample is used to calculate distinct projections for various groups and to modify the value of attributes via group-wise projections.
+We extend these schemes to modifying the values of attributes via one group-blind projection map, and achieve equalised distributions of modified attributes between privileged and unprivileged groups.
+The sample membership is not required for computing such group-blind projection map, or for modifying the values of attributes via this group-blind projection map.
+We require only the population-level information regarding attribute distributions for both privileged and unprivileged groups, as well as the assumptions that source data are collected via unbiased sampling from the population.
 The target distribution in our framework is not necessarily the barycentre distribution.
 Instead, since the modified or projected data will be used on a pre-trained classification or prediction model, the distribution of training data used to learn such a pre-trained model can be our target distribution, to preserve the classification or prediction performance.

 \paragraph{Paper structure} The paper is organised as follows: Section~1.1 gives the motivating example of school admission.
 Section~1.2 introduces related work.
 Section~2 presents the state-of-the-art in entropic regularised OT.
 Section~3 introduces our ``total repair'' and ``partial repair'' schemes with our algorithm.
-Sections~3.1-3.4 focus on a one-dimensional case (that is, only one unprotected feature is considered) and Section~3.5 explains how to implement our schemes in higher-dimensional cases.
+Sections~3.1-3.4 focus on a one-dimensional case (that is, only one unprotected attribute is considered) and Section~3.5 explains how to implement our schemes in higher-dimensional cases.
 Section~3.6 explains the choices of target distribution.
-Section~4 gives the numerical results on synthetic data and real-world data, as well as a comparison with two baselines.
+Sections~4-5 give the numerical results on synthetic data and real-world data, as well as a comparison with baselines.
 The proofs of all lemmas and theorems can be found in Appendices.